Guidelines for JALT authors

 Thus, both ‘gift authorship’ (people are listed as authors but did not make a significant contribution to the research) and ‘ghost authorship’ (authors made a significant contribution, but are not listed as authors) should be avoided.
 Clerical or mechanical contributions or provision of financial support are not grounds for ascribing authorship but may instead be acknowledged in the Acknowledgements section at the bottom of the main text (before the References).
 Persons who contributed to the work (but who do not qualify as authors) should be named in the Acknowledgments, and what they did, should be described.

 JALT has a process for handling complaints against the journal, its staff, editorial board or publisher.
 When submitting a complaint, as many details as necessary should be submitted via email (firstname.lastname@example.org).
-The Editor-in-chief follows the guidelines provided by the Committee on Publication Ethics’ (COPE), and decides on a course of action and provides feedback to the complainant.
+The Co-editors-in-chief follow the guidelines provided by the Committee on Publication Ethics’ (COPE), and decide on a course of action and provides feedback to the complainant.
 The complaint will be acknowledged within five working days and an investigation will be carried out.
 The duration needed to resolve the issue will depend on its severity.

 In the case that an author feels strongly that an inappropriate decision was taken against them, JALT allows for an appeal.